archgrove/CoreStack/README.txt

 might be as follows:

 0. Change the definition CS_API_KEY in CoreStackConstants to match your API key
-1. Create a CSSiteDescriptor via initWithName:andEndPoint:
+1. Create a CSSiteDescriptor via initWithName:andEndPoint:.
+One such name/end
+   point combination might be @"StackOverflow" and @"http://api.stackoverflow.com"
 2. Pass this descriptor to CSSite via initWithDescriptor
-3. Write a class conforming to CSObjectRequestDelegate
+3. Write a class conforming to CSObjectRequestDelegate (defined in CSSite.h)
 4. Obtain request parameters for user 1200 with [CSUser requestParamsForObjectWithIdentifier:1200]
 5. Pass the parameters and your delegate to your site instance via